ethanmonlux/always-on-automation-runtime/README.md

 ## What this is

-A continuously running service that:
+A continuously running execution service designed for reliable autonomous workflows:
 - Ingests structured webhook events (`POST /webhook`)
 - Authenticates requests via an API key header
 - Enforces **idempotent processing** using persistent state